Icinga/icinga2/doc/6-distributed-monitoring.md

     }

-Edit the `api` feature on the client `icinga2-client1.localdomain` in the `/etc/icinga2/features-enabled/api.conf` file and ensure to set `accept_config` to `true`.
+Edit the `api` feature on the client `icinga2-client1.localdomain` in the `/etc/icinga2/features-enabled/api.conf` file and set `accept_config` to `true`.

     [root@icinga2-client1.localdomain /]# vim /etc/icinga2/features-enabled/api.conf